DaThresh/Quizus/README.md

 ## Building for QA/Production

-Before pushing any client changes, make sure to run `npm build` in order to build the client application for the servers that will run it.
+Before pushing any client changes, make sure to run `npm run build` in order to build the client application for the servers that will run it.

 ## Security